Actions & Outputs

 - Multiple case studies of best practices uploaded onto the EUROPARC website

-Responsible: the action was coordinated by EUROPARC Federation and Brussels Environment, all partners have contributed.
+Responsible: the action will be coordinated by EUROPARC Federation and Brussels Environment, all partners will collaborate.

 At the end of 2021, all project partners gathered in Brussels for the first technical meeting.
 Through workshops, discussions and field trips, solutions, project partners were able to extract a range of innovative ideas.